xDaryamo/puccini/clout/README.md

 =====

-Introducing the **clou**d **t**opology ("clou" + "t") representation language, which is, simply put, a straightforward and rather generic graph database stored in YAML/JSON/XML/CBOR.
+Introducing the **clou**d **t**opology ("clou" + "t") representation language, which is, simply put, a straightforward and rather generic graph database stored as ["agnostic raw data"](https://github.com/tliron/kutil/tree/master/ard/), in YAML, JSON, XML, or CBOR.
+By default it will be in YAML.

 Clout functions as the intermediary format for your deployments.
 As an analogy, consider a program written in the C language.
 First, you must *compile* the C source into machine code for your hardware architecture.
 Then, you *link* the compiled object, together with various libraries, into a deployable executable for a specific target platform.
 Clout is the compiled object in this analogy.

 If you only care about the final result then you won't see the Clout at all.
 However, the decoupling allows for a more powerful toolchain.
 For example, some tools might change your Clout after the initial compilation (to scale out, to optimize, to add platform hooks, debugging features, etc.) and